+86 1510-529-7925 [email protected]

 Sunken old dock in Changjiang river

-The one and only negative that I have for this lens are that there is no aperture ring.
+The only negative that I have for this lens is that there is no aperture ring.
 You have to change the aperture on the camera, and if the lens is not mounted on the camera or the camera is powered off, you will have no idea what aperture you will be shooting at.
-If this lens had an aperture ring and was weather sealed, then I would say that this lens was a must-have lens for all Fujifilm XF photographers.
+If this lens had an aperture ring and was weather-sealed, then I would say that this lens is a must-have for all Fujifilm XF photographers.

 IMG_0494-Edit-1024x683-1024x683 Fujifilm Fujinon XF 27mm f/2.8